 Our partners have years of experience in campaign management, strategy, and advertising, and we’ve assembled the top talent in the business to oversee our in-house production operation.
 All for one reason: to help you win.

-In addition to serving as the media consultant and lead strategist for clients like Representatives Heath Shuler (NC), Mark Schauer (MI), Jason Altmire (PA), Lieutenant Governor Walter Dalton (NC), and numerous other Democrats elected in often hostile territory, Cari has helmed multi-million dollar independent expenditure efforts for organizations such as the National Education Association, America’s Families First Action Fund, the Democratic Legislative Campaign Committee, the Wisconsin Education Association Council, AFSCME, and SEIU.
+Cari has served as the media consultant and lead strategist for numerous Democrats elected in often-hostile territory – particularly red districts in the South.
+In addition, Cari has helmed multi-million dollar independent expenditure efforts for organizations such as the National Education Association, Democratic Governors Association, League of Conservation Voters, America’s Families First Action Fund, Democratic Legislative Campaign Committee, Wisconsin Education Association Council, AFSCME, and SEIU.

 In 1999, Peter founded Cari Strategic, a firm dedicated to providing research, planning, and strategic guidance to candidates and other clients such as IMPAC 2000, the Democratic Party’s nationwide redistricting project.